dreamsocket/dreamsocket-docs/company/readme.md

 * [DEL] - when removing an item, file, etc

 Although you can see files changed by just looking at the change log, that is only a file based record.
 It requires a lot inference to figure out things that were changed, removed, added, etc. By using these simple tags, the change notes provides a very quick snapshot of what was modified for that commit.

+## <a name="branding">Branding</a>
+If you ever need to brand a document, presentation, site, etc with the Dreamsocket brand, please following the [branding guidelines](branding/ds.brandmark.guidelines.pdf).
+These guidelines illustrate how to use the brandmark and provide different colorways depending on whether you are using the mark in a light or dark situation.

+There are vector based brandmark files for working with a vertical or horizontal mark in either a light or dark situation.
+Please look thru the [available files](branding/brandmark) in relation the [guidelines](branding/ds.brandmark.guidelines.pdf) to pick which is best for your situation.